 When I was growing up I remember that my parents wouldn’t let my brother play baseball.
 Where we lived apparently the baseball parents were not the most calm and collective people in the stands.
 Go figure.
 If you have kids that are playing sports you might be able to relate to what I’m talking about.

 This past weekend was Deacon’s championship game – which by the way could there be a cuter baseball player than the picture above?!?!?
 At the game I was a bit embarrassed by a few of the parents as they yelled at the coaches and umpires.
 Need I remind you that these kids are 7, 8, & 9.
 There was no state championship on the line.
 No college world series.
 Just a bunch of kids having fun.
+If you’re more into pro baseball, you can bet on your teams on dadu online uang asli.

 Here’s the deal, I want to win as much as anyone else wants to win, but that doesn’t mean I can act crazy and yell at the coaches, umpires, and kids.
 Here’s my words to you crazy parents out there: